 Total cost of a single storey extension

 Click to go to extension planning

-All in all, it's worth setting aside at the very least £2,000 to cover any expected and unforeseen fees for permissions and sign off – or at least making room for these fees within your single storey extension contingency fund.
+All in all, it's worth setting aside at the very least £2,000 to cover any expected and unforeseen fees for permissions and sign off – or at least making room for these fees within your extension contingency fund.

 This will give you a minimum spend of £45,000 for a single storey extension of 4m x 5m of basic quality, including most fees, but excluding interior fit-out costs which have too many variables to factor in here.